 We are innovators in the use of medical simulation, ultrasound, international health, pediatric training, and emphasize experience in both community and academic settings to optimally prepare each graduate for leadership in whichever career in Emergency Medicine they chose to pursue.
 We aim to train the next generation of Emergency Medicine leaders.

-Headed by Program Director Dr. Kevin Biese; co-led by Associate Program Directors Drs.
-Graham Snyder and Ian Martin; and Assistant Program Directors Craig Frater and Nikki Waller.
-Our Residency Coordinators Stephanie Morgan and Kari Corker are the best anywhere and ensure that things always run smoothly!
+Headed by Program Director Dr. Nikki Waller; co-led by Associate/Assistant Program Directors Drs.
+Christina Shenvi, Graham Snyder and Craig Frater.
+Our Residency Coordinators Jennifer Huston and Wynne Sheen are the best anywhere and ensure that things always run smoothly!
 We currently have fellowships in EMS, directed by Dr. Jane Brice; Pediatrics, directed by Dr. Courtney Mann; Global Health fellowship directed by Dr. Ian Martin; and Geriatrics directed by Dr. Kevin Biese.
-We are excited to have the support of our chair Dr Charles Cairns and to be part of the UNC EM Division of Education led by Dr Chris Howarth.
+We are excited to have the support of our chair Dr. Jane Brice and Vice Chair of Academic Affairs, Dr. Kevin Biese.

 EM Residency Director

 Program Coordinator UNC Pediatric EM Fellowship